TylorS/4.5/README.md

 #### `fail :: * → Assertion *`

-Creates an assert that, when verified, will always fail with a string representation of the given value.
+Creates an assertion that, when verified, will always fail with a string representation of the given value.

+#### `throws :: (* → *) → Assertion Error`

+Creates an assertion that verifies a given function throws an error.

 ### Combinators